IPL 2018: 5 unsold players who can replace Steve Smith, David Warner

 Sunrisers Hyderabad’s dependency on David Warner can be understood by the fact that he was IPL’s leading run-scorer in 2017, aggregating 641 runs in 14 matches at an average of 58.27.
 A year before that, when SRH had won the IPL, Warner emerged as tournament’s second leading run-scorer, right behind Virat Kohli.
 Steve Smith, on the other hand, was on the 4th spot in leading run-scorers’ list in IPL 2017.
 The then RPS skipper had scored 472 runs at an average of 39.33 in 14 matches, taking his side to the final.

-Here we look at 5 unsold players who can replace Steve Smith and David Warner in IPL auction 2018:
+Here we look at 5 unsold players who can replace Steve Smith and David Warner in IPL 2018:

 1. Joe Root